krokozyab/ofjdbc/README.md

 - **Performance & Scalability:**
    - Optimize query pagination and fetch size management.
-   - Now pagination is not fully implemented.
-Mean if you enter 'select * from xyz' the driver automatically converted it into 'select * from xyz FETCH FIRST 50 ROWS ONLY' but if you enter 'select * from xyz FETCH FIRST 100 ROWS ONLY' it leave it as it is.
-Pagination is you responsibility.
+   - Currently, if you enter select * from xyz, the driver automatically converts it to select * from xyz FETCH FIRST 50 ROWS ONLY.
+However, if you enter a query that already includes pagination (e.g., select * from xyz FETCH FIRST 100 ROWS ONLY), it remains unchanged.
+Pagination is currently your responsibility.

 - **Extended Metadata:**
    - Implement additional DatabaseMetaData methods to provide richer metadata support.